What’s the Difference Between Indica, Sativa, & Hybrid Strains?.

-Consumers and the cannabis industry are confused about what indica, sativa, and hybrid strains are, and why there’s a better way to predict your high.
+Consumers and the cannabis industry are confused about the difference between indica, sativa, and hybrid, and why there’s a better way to predict your high.

-We’ve trained Michigan’s provisioning center customers to think about cannabis in three groups: indica, sativa, and hybrid strains (we touched on the subject in two recent blogs).
+We’ve trained Michigan’s dispensary customers to think about cannabis in three groups: indica, sativa, and hybrid strains (we touched on the subject in two recent blogs).

-And since there is so much marketplace confusion over just what the three strains are -and what you can expect from them – we want to dig deeper.
+And since there is so much marketplace confusion over just what the three types of strains are -and what you can expect from them – we want to dig deeper.

-What are indica, sativa, and hybrid strains, and how did they become the prevailing cannabis categorization system?
+What is the difference between indica, sativa, and hybrid strains, and how did they become the prevailing cannabis categorization system?

 People across the planet have experimented with cannabis for thousands of years.
 But it wasn’t until the 18th century when Swedish botanist Carl Linneaus identified cannabis sativa, and French naturalist Jean-Baptiste Lamarck later identified cannabis indica that we made a distinction between the two.

 Adding to the confusion, nearly all cannabis varieties today are hybrids—most with hazy parentages from crossbreeding and prohibition.
-And strain names outside of indica, sativa, and hybrid have mostly lost whatever usefulness they once had.
+And the categorization of indica, sativa, and hybrid has mostly lost whatever usefulness it once had.

-It will take work by the cannabis industry and its consumers to transition out of the three-strain debate.
+It will take work from the cannabis industry and its consumers to transition out of the sativa vs indica myth.
 Consumers need to know (and understand) the cannabinoid and terpene makeup of their selected products.
-These compounds are a far better indicator when it comes to figuring out if your flower is energizing or sedating.
+According to cannabis expert Dr. Ethan Russo, these compounds are a far better indicator when it comes to figuring out if your flower is energizing or sedating.

-Most Michigan cannabis fans gravitate toward high THC strains since its the plant’s primary psychoactive ingredient.
-But THC does more than give you a head high; it’s also responsible for food cravings and short term memory impairment.
-We’ve trained customers to think they’re getting more bang for their buck out of high THC strains.
-But other active cannabis compounds can amplify, minimize, or change the effects of THC along with providing unique characteristics.
+As far as cannabinoids go, most Michigan cannabis fans gravitate toward high-THC strains since it’s the plant’s primary psychoactive ingredient.
+But THC does more than give you a head high– it’s also responsible for unpleasant side effects like food cravings and short term memory impairment.
+We’ve trained customers to think they’re getting more bang for their buck out of high-THC strains.
+But other active cannabis compounds can actually amplify, minimize, or change the effects of THC along with providing unique characteristics.

-CBD has recently taken the stage with THC as the second most well-known cannabinoid.
+For example, CBD has recently taken the stage with THC as the second most well-known cannabinoid.
 Though CBD is seeing a meteoric rise in popularity among new cannabis consumers, it’s underappreciated by many THC-obsessed cannabis connoisseurs.
-THC and CBD share some benefits and characteristics, but consumers who embrace CBD enjoy its anti-anxiety and anti-psychotic effects, since CBD is known to reduce the side-effects of THC.
+THC and CBD share some benefits and characteristics, but consumers who embrace CBD enjoy its anti-anxiety and anti-psychotic effects, since CBD is known to reduce the side effects of THC.

 And though CBD and THC are the most significant cannabinoids impacting your cannabis experience, they are only two out of more than 100 different cannabinoids identified in recent decades.
-Researchers and cultivators are selectively breeding cannabis cultivars to produce higher concentrations of lesser-known cannabinoids and terpenes.
-We predict you’ll soon see strains high in cannabinoids like CBN, THCV, THCA, and CBC. [/vc_column_text][/vc_column][vc_column width=”1/1″][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_column_text]
+Researchers and cultivators are selectively breeding cannabis cultivars to produce higher concentrations of lesser-known cannabinoids.
+We predict you’ll soon see strains high in cannabinoids like CBN, THCV, THCA, and CBC.

-Indica, sativa, and hybrid strains won’t disappear overnight.
-Michigan provisioning center shelves are still lined with products that adhere to the three-strain classification system.
+Indica, sativa, and hybrid strain categorizations won’t disappear overnight.
+Michigan dispensary shelves are still lined with products that adhere to the three-strain classification system.
 But understanding the other variables impacting your cannabis experience within the context of indica and sativa can help you make informed selections.
 The labels are an excellent first step toward discovering your favorite strains, but they’re not the only step.